This Old House: Ask This Old House

 In 2002, Time Inc. created a spinoff of This Old House entitled Ask This Old House.
 The show was inspired by a similar feature in This Old House Magazine.
 It takes place in "the loft" of a rural barn somewhere in the Boston area.
 The regulars on the show have been Kevin O'Connor, Tom Silva, Richard Trethewey, and Roger Cook.
 Norm Abram does not appear on Ask This Old House.
 In later seasons, the spin-off program added landscape expert Jennifer Nawada Evans, eventually replacing Roger Cook, who retired due to unspecified health issues.
-Other experts making regular appearances include masonry specialist Mark McCullough, paint and finish specialist Mauro Henrique, and electricians Scott Caron and Heath Eastman.
+Other experts making regular appearances include masonry specialist Mark McCullough, paint and finish specialist Mauro Henrique, and electrician Heath Eastman.
 Ross Trethewey is the show's building engineer and leads the TV segment called "Future House", covering home automation and related technology.

 Magazine readers or show viewers submit home repair or improvement questions to the four regulars, who sometimes also invite guest experts to answer more-specialized questions.
 Most of the questions are answered in the home-base loft, but one or two homeowners in each episode receive an on-site visit from one of the show's hosts.
 The visiting host assists in starting or completing the task with the homeowners' hands-on participation.
 Over the course of several seasons, at least one of the traveling team members has been featured in a segment in each of the 50 US states.